Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 with Huge Helper in the distance

-Partial list of books compiled from Adi Da's Instruction to devotees while He was living here:
+In this subsection, we provide a partial list of books compiled from Adi Da's Instruction to devotees, while He was living at the Mountain Of Attention.

 Earth-Fire Temple